 Bletchingley today still manages to keep in touch with its medieval roots and strives to maintain the character of the village.
 The central part of the village is a conservation area and is set in a designated area of outstanding natural beauty.

-Visitors can enjoy one of the many walks in the area and have the choice of five pubs in the village to take some refreshment.
+Visitors can enjoy one of the many walks in the area and have the choice of four pubs in the village to take some refreshment.

 Further History links: